PaperPlane01/equinox-backend/README.md

-## Equinox
+## Aphelion
-Equinox is a blogging application built with Spring Framework and ReactJS.
+Aphelion is a blogging application built with Spring Framework and ReactJS.